-These, combined with the vein cut makes the stone visually interesting and adds character to the bespoke design.
+These, combined with the vein cut make the stone visually interesting and add character to the bespoke design.

-The name, “Toki” is the native New Zealand Maori name for axe and worn by Maori elders representing strength, power and wisdom.
-Toki Constructions strive to bring these attributes to every project and reflect these in their reputation within the construction industry.
+The name, “Toki” is the native New Zealand Maori name for axe and is worn by Maori elders to represent strength, power and wisdom.
+Toki Constructions strive to bring these attributes to every project and reflect these in its reputation within the construction industry.

 Now we talk to Sean from Toki Constructions to obtain an insight into the process and talk more about their work.